Mohit-1307/closira-ai-support-agent/README.md

-# AI Customer Support Workflow
+# Closira AI Support Agent

 ## Overview

-This project is a Python-based AI customer support workflow for Bloom Aesthetics Clinic.
+This project is a Python-based AI customer support workflow built for the fictional SMB:

+**Bloom Aesthetics Clinic**

 The system demonstrates: